g-jackson/cs4098/README.md

 ### Features
 Below we will describe each feature on our backlog and how to use it.
 ##### Real EMR interface
+Our pathway system integrates directly into OpenEMR which is a real EMR interface.
+We describe how to install and access OpenEMR in the OpenEMR Installation section above.
 ##### XML parsing
 ##### Task list
 ##### Basic pathway graph view
 ##### Pan and zoom
 ##### Kernel interface
 ##### Resource access
+We currently do not support this feature.
 ##### Refined graph view

 ### Testing Subsystems